koenrane/KR-new-site/content/satisficers-tend-to-seek-power-instrumental-convergence-via.md

 Formally, if $X'\subseteq X$, then it must hold that $\mathrm{Satisfice}_t(X', C | \mathbf{u}) \leq \mathrm{Satisfice}_t(X, C | \mathbf{u})$.
 And indeed this holds: Supersets can only contain a greater fraction of $C$'s satisficing elements.

-## And that's all.
+## And that's all

 If (1) and (2) hold for a function, then that function will obey the orbit tendencies.
 The power-seeking theorems apply to:

 1. Expected utility maximizing agents.
 2. EU minimizing agents.
     - Notice that EU minimization is equivalent to maximizing $-1\times$ a utility function.
 This is a hint that EU maximization instrumental convergence is only a special case of something much broader.
 3. Boltzmann-rational agents which are exponentially more likely to choose outcome lotteries with greater expected utility.
 4. Agents which uniformly randomly draw $k$ outcome lotteries and then choose the best.
 5. Satisficers.
 6. Quantilizers with a uniform[^based] base distribution.
     [^based]: I conjecture that this holds for base distributions which assign sufficient probability to $B$.

 But that's not all.
 There's more.
 If the agent makes decisions _only based on the expected utility of different plans_,[^eu] then the power-seeking theorems apply.
 And I'm not just talking about EU maximizers.
 I'm talking about _any_ function which only depends on expected utility: EU minimizers, agents which choose plans if and only if their EU is equal to 1, agents which grade plans based on how close their EU is to some threshold value.
 There is _no_ clever EU-based scheme which doesn't have orbit-level power-seeking incentives.